agraef/raptor7/README.md

 #### AKAI Professional MIDIMIX

-The [AKAI MIDIMIX][] is another popular (and more budget-friendly) controller which has a very similar layout to the Launch Control XL.
+The [AKAI MIDIMIX][] is a popular (and more budget-friendly) alternative to the Launch Control XL with a very similar layout.
 Raptor's support consists of a MIDI mapping and some hard-wired bindings for switching Raptor instances.
 These assume that the device uses the factory configuration.
-A description of the mapping can be found in the midimix.map file in the data directory.
+A description of the mapping, which aims to be as similar as possible to the Launch Control XL, can be found in the *midimix.map* file in the data directory.
 To use this mapping, load the map file and make sure that the MIDIMIX is connected to Pd's second MIDI input.

 The MIDIMIX lacks a dedicated device select button, so the SOLO button is used for selecting Raptor instances instead.
 To do this, press (and hold) the SOLO button, while you push the BANK LEFT and RIGHT buttons to cycle through the Raptor instances, or the buttons labeled 1-8 in the bottom row, right above the faders, to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected).
 If the controller is connected to Pd's second output port, Raptor will highlight the selected instance on the 1-8 button row while the SOLO button is pressed.